pgustafs/echonote/README.md

 ## Features

-✨ **Modern UI** - Beautiful, responsive interface built with React and Tailwind CSS 🔐 **User Authentication** - Secure JWT-based authentication with user registration and login 🎙️ **Audio Recording** - Record directly in the browser with pause/resume support 🤖 **AI Transcription** - Powered by Whisper (large-v3-turbo) via vLLM 👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership
+✨ **Modern UI** - Beautiful, responsive interface built with React and Tailwind CSS with streamlined single-button control 🔐 **User Authentication** - Secure JWT-based authentication with user registration and login 🎙️ **Audio Recording** - Record directly in the browser with one-click start/stop using the microphone button 🤖 **AI Transcription** - Powered by Whisper (large-v3-turbo) via vLLM 👥 **Speaker Diarization** - Detect and separate different speakers using pyannote.audio (optional, CPU-only) 💾 **Persistent Storage** - Audio files and transcriptions stored in database with user ownership